molendijk/Frequency-Reference/README.md

   ## Purpose

-  This hardware project is intended for people posessing a 10MHz sinusoidal reference oscillator (GPS DO / Rubidium Source) that require a 25MHz reference for use with an SDR (Adalm-Pluto) or LNB (modified Bulls-Eye).
+  This hardware project is intended for people posessing a 10MHz sinusoidal reference oscillator (GPS DO / Rubidium Source) but require a 25MHz reference for use with an SDR (Adalm-Pluto) or LNB (modified Bulls-Eye).

   ## Implementation